GiovaniSerra/networking-labs/CCNA/basic/inter-vlan-roas-vs-svi/README.md

 # Part 2: Migration to Switched Virtual Interfaces (SVI)

 ## Overview & Updated Topology
 In this phase, the dedicated router (`GATEWAY`) is decommissioned.
-Inter-VLAN routing is migrated directly to `SW1` using Switched Virtual Interfaces (SVIs) on a Layer 3 forwarding is typically performed by dedicated switching ASICs rather than by an external router CPU.
+Inter-VLAN routing is migrated directly to SW1 using Switched Virtual Interfaces (SVIs) on a Layer 3 Switch, where forwarding is performed by dedicated switching ASICs.

 ![SVI Topology](images/top-svi.png)